-2. Yarn or Filament
+2. Textile Yarn or Filament

-Yarn or filament is second smallest element in textile after fibre.
+Yarn or filament is the second smallest element after fibre.
 The yarn is a continuous strand of fibres where the fibres are twisted together to form the continuous strand with desirable strength.

-Whereas a mono-filament is just one single filament (Fibre) that is usually not twisted.
+Whereas a monofilament is just one single filament (Fibre) that is usually not twisted.
 Filaments are made by taking the single mono-filament grouping them together and then twisting or air entangling them to make them workable.

 3. Cloth or Textiles (Fabric)

 Sometimes fabrics are also manufactured directly from fibres by processes such as non-woven, felting, fusing etc. which are mainly used for other than apparel purposes.

 Woven fabrics manufactured by interlacement of two sets of yarn in definite order.
 Whereas knitted fabrics manufactured by inter-meshing or interloping of loops of yarn.
 Braided fabrics are similar to woven fabrics formed by three or more sets.